sercantor/leanscale_case_study/README.md

 - [x] add more mock data
 - [x] favourite
 - [ ] Checking food category makes me repeat myself, but I don't know how to map JSON data to enum
+- [ ] Shared preferences implementation for favs